SalomePlatform/adao/doc/en/theory.rst

 .. index:: single: observation
 .. index:: single: a priori

-**Data Assimilation** is a general framework for computing the optimal estimate of the true state of a system, over time if necessary.
+**Data Assimilation** is a general well established framework for computing the optimal estimate of the true state of a system, over time if necessary.
 It uses values obtained by combining both observations and *a priori* models, including information about their errors.

-In other words, data assimilation merges measurement data of a system, that are the observations, with *a priori* system physical and mathematical knowledge, embedded in numerical models, to obtain the best possible estimate of the system real state and of its stochastic properties.
+In other words, data assimilation merges measurement data of a system, that are the observations, with *a priori* system physical and mathematical knowledge, embedded in numerical models.
+The goal is to obtain the best possible estimate of the system real state and of its stochastic properties.
 Note that this real state (or "*true state*") can not be reached, but can only be estimated.
 Moreover, despite the fact that the used information are stochastic by nature, data assimilation provides deterministic techniques in order to perform very efficiently the estimation.

-Because data assimilation look for the **best possible** estimate, its underlying procedure always integrates optimization in order to find this
+Because data assimilation looks for the **best possible** estimate, its underlying procedure always integrates optimization in order to find this
 estimate: particular optimization methods are always embedded in data assimilation algorithms.
 Optimization methods can be seen in ADAO as a way to